flyteorg/flytesnacks/cookbook/core/remote_flyte/README.rst

 and just like that you can update your code without requiring a rebuild of your container!

-As fast registration takes code from your local workstation and pushes is to the hoste flyte deployment, make sure to specify the following arguments correclty:
+As fast registration serializes code from your local workstation and uploads it to the hosted flyte deployment, make sure to specify the following arguments correclty to ensure that the changes are picked up when the workflow is run.

 - :code:`pyflyte serialize` has a :code:`--local-source-root` option which specicies which code is uploaded during the fast registration step.
+This ensures that the files you want to modify are serialized.
 - :code:`flyte-cli fast-register-files` has a :code:`--dest-dir` option which specifies which folder (in the container) the fast serialization will dump the code in.
+This ensures that the running workflow loads the code changes that where uploaded via :code:`fast registration`.

 Building Images